Gerling: History

 Gerling were formed as a guitar pop trio in 1993 in western Sydney with the line-up of Darren Cross (aka Darren E. Spielberg-Cross) on guitar and lead vocals, Presser (real name Paul Towner) on drums and Brad Herdson on guitar and vocals.
-With only two guitars and drums, the group initially played cover version of W.A.S.P. material.
+With only two guitars and drums, the group initially played cover versions of W.A.S.P. material.
 Then they focussed on creating experimental guitar pop, with their debut single, "Sedatives for Dead Radars", issued in 1995 on Steven Stavrakis' Fellaheen label.

 It was followed by a seven-track extended play, A Day of Research, in 1996.
 It reached No. 13 on the ARIA Alternative Albums Chart.
 Australian musicologist, Ian McFarlane, felt it was a "mix of early Pavement-style lo-fi guitar pop and idiosyncratic backing, it garnered widespread interest among the indie cognoscenti."
 Some of its tracks received high rotation on national youth radio station, Triple J.

 Early in 1997 Herdson left to form Sonic Emotion Explosion, with Liz Payne from Spdfgh.
 He was temporarily replaced in Gerling by Ben Lee for their gig at Big Day Out, Sydney, in late January.
 Herdson's long-term replacement, on guitar, was Canadian-born, Burke Reid.
 In February 1998 the group issued a four-track 7-inch EP, Bachelor Pad on the Trifekta label.
 The label had been partly established in the previous year by Towner.

 In October 1998 they issued, "Death to the Apple Gerls", on Festival's in-house indie label Reliant – which was set up by Bruce Milne (former CEO of Au Go Go Records).
 In the following month they released their debut album, Children of Telepathic Experiences, which peaked at No. 21 on the ARIA Alternative Albums Chart.
 McFarlane noticed "an entertaining mix of Gerling's live punky-pop sound and a background of layered electronica."
 For the first time the group incorporated electronica in their music, they also built a recording studio, Gerlog, in Alexandria where band members produced and remixed tracks.

 Their next single, "Enter, Space Capsule" (April 1999), provided four versions of the song, including one at Gerlog by band members and one mixed by Josh Abrahams.
 McFarlane saw this as the group's "move deeper into the realms of abstract electronica."
 At the ARIA Music Awards of 1999 Gerling were nominated in three categories: Breakthrough Artist – Album and ARIA Award for Best Alternative Release for Children of Telepathic Experiences and Breakthrough Artist – Single for "Enter, Space Capsule".
-Another single, "Ghost Patrol", followed in September, which featured guest lead vocals by Naoko Matsumoto of Sydney-based group, Funky Terrorists.
+Another single, "Ghost Patrol", followed in September, which featured guest lead vocals by Naoko Matsumoto of Sydney-based group Funky Terrorist.